dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

 * :menuselection:`Tools –> NuGet Package Manager –> Package Manager Console`
 * Run ``Add-Migration MyFirstMigration`` to scaffold a migration to create the initial set of tables for your model.
-* Run ``Apply-Migration`` to apply the new migration to the database.
+* Run ``Update-Database`` to apply the new migration to the database.
 Because your database doesn't exist yet, it will be created for you before the migration is applied.

 .. tip::
     If you make future changes to your model, you can use the ``Add-Migration`` command to scaffold a new migration to apply the corresponding changes to the database.
-Once you have checked the scaffolded code (and made any required changes), you can use the ``Apply-Migration`` command to apply the changes to the database.
+Once you have checked the scaffolded code (and made any required changes), you can use the ``Update-Database`` command to apply the changes to the database.

 Use your model
 --------------